 The increase in the need to establish a shared awareness as virtuality increases suggests that design collaborators become more uncertain in their interpretation of the communication and so request more and more confirmation of information.
 It can be concluded that design collaborators need to supply a more detailed description of what they are proposing or attempting to do and continually relate this to the specific task with which they are directing their design activity.
 It will always be possible to obtain information in a virtual world, but what is a potential concern is the efficiency of this transfer and the level of shared understanding within groups at a point of time.
-To achieve high quality virtual communication it is necessary to use multiple channels or modes of communication simultaneously to enrich the design concept being communicated.
-Instead of relying on a single mode of communication, e.g. verbal communication, it is necessary to support verbal communication with nonverbal artefacts, such as sketches, as designers do in face-to-face situations.
+To achieve high quality virtual communication it is necessary to use multiple channels or modes of communication simultaneously to enrich the design concept being communication, it is necessary to support verbal communication, e.g. verbal communication, it is necessary to support verbal communications.
 Such communication enhancements make it possible to, for example, indicate areas being referred to.